 In Canada, the Charter of Rights and Freedoms guarantees us freedom of speech.
-Members of the Sooke City Council are trying to take that freedom from the Sooke PocketNews using threats of legal action because they are offended by an editorial published by the Sooke PocketNews.
+Members of the Sooke City Council are threatening the Sooke PocketNews.
+An editorial published by the Sooke PocketNews offended them.
+So, they are threatening to sue it.
 In other words, they want to use your money to stop somebody from informing you.
 This is unacceptable behaviour from our politicians.

 This blog stands for freedom of speech and stands by the Sooke PocketNews.
 Additionally, it will stand by any journalist who our government tries to silence.
 So, if you are listening Sooke, bring me your threats too because they don’t scare me.

 To other journalists, your freedom of speech is your stock in trade.
 Stand by the Sooke PocketNews also.